mmomtchev/swig-napi-example-project/README.md

 [![CI](https://github.com/mmomtchev/swig-napi-example-project/actions/workflows/run.yml/badge.svg)](https://github.com/mmomtchev/swig-napi-example-project/actions/workflows/run.yml)
 [![codecov](https://codecov.io/gh/mmomtchev/swig-napi-example-project/graph/badge.svg?token=05LMSUTBVA)](https://codecov.io/gh/mmomtchev/swig-napi-example-project)

-This is an example skeleton for a C++ project that uses SWIG Node-API with a dual-build system supporting both Node.js/native and Browser/WASM builds
+This is an example skeleton for a C++ project that uses SWIG Node-API with a dual-build system supporting both Node.js/native and Browser/WASM builds using the traditional `node-gyp` build system.

+[SWIG Node-API example skeleton using `hadron`](https://github.com/mmomtchev/hadron-swig-napi-example-project.git) contains a similar template using the new [`meson`-based `hadron`](https://github.com/mmomtchev/hadron) build system which is less mature but offers numerous advantages.

-If you want to see a real-world complex project that uses `conan` to manage its dependencies, you should take a look at [`magickwand.js`](https://github.com/mmomtchev/magickwand.js) - the ImageMagick-7 bindings for JavaScript.
+If you want to see a real-world complex project that uses `conan` to manage its dependencies, you should take a look at [`magickwand.js`](https://github.com/mmomtchev/magickwand.js) - the ImageMagick-7 bindings for JavaScript:
+ * versions before 1.0 use `node-gyp` and support only Node.js native
+ * versions 1.x use `node-gyp` and `conan` and support both Node.js native and WASM, this is a very hackish build system that should be avoided
+ * versions starting from 2.0 use the new `hadron` build

 # Try it for yourself